PX4/PX4-user_guide/en/dev_setup/config_initial.md

 ## Vehicle Configuration

 > **Tip** *QGroundControl* for a **desktop OS** is required for vehicle configuration.
   You should use (and regularly update) the daily build in order to take advantage of the latest features in PX4.

 To configure the vehicle:

 1. Download the [QGroundControl Daily Build](https://docs.qgroundcontrol.com/en/releases/daily_builds.html) for your development platform.
-1. [Basic Configuration](../config/README.md) (PX4 User Guide) explains how to to perform basic configuration.
+1. [Basic Configuration](../config/README.md) explains how to to perform basic configuration.
-1. [Parameter Configuration](../advanced_config/parameters.md) (PX4 User Guide) explains how you can find and modify individual parameters.
+1. [Parameter Configuration](../advanced_config/parameters.md) explains how you can find and modify individual parameters.